simplehostingserverd/truckingweight/Information/README.md

 When pre-push hooks fail, they provide valuable feedback about what needs to be fixed:

-1. **Use MCP Bot**: Run `./mcp-bot.sh` to automatically fix linting, formatting, and common TypeScript syntax issues
+1. Use MCP Bot: Run `./mcp-bot.sh` to automatically fix linting, formatting, and common TypeScript syntax issues
-2. **Linting Issues**: Run `npm run lint:check:fix` to automatically fix many common issues
+2. Linting Issues: Run `npm run lint:check:fix` to automatically fix many common issues
-3. **Formatting Issues**: Run `npm run format` to apply consistent formatting
+3. Formatting Issues: Run `npm run format` to apply consistent formatting
-4. **Type Errors**: Address TypeScript errors highlighted in the output
+4. Type Errors: Address TypeScript errors highlighted in the output
-5. **Test Failures**: Fix failing tests or update tests to match new functionality
+5. Test Failures: Fix failing tests or update tests to match new functionality

 #### 🤖 MCP Bot - Your Automated Code Quality Assistant